The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-filter.md

 :   The entire e-mail message is discarded silently.
 Neither the sender
     nor the intended recipients are notified.

+**action_greylist**
+:   The e-mail message is greylisted.
+    If it's the first time we see this sender, the email will be tempfailed, when the sender will retry the email will be accepted.

 # CONTROLLING RELAYING

 You can define a function called **filter_relay** in your filter.
 This